DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates
 ### **2020/12/30 - v0.269**
+ * Now visited door in dungeons will be marked greyed out
  * Updated the button of update modal
  * Now the system message for recieving gift will include item amount